woboq/verdigris/README.md

 Features that are not yet working:
  - Q_PLUGIN_METADATA: This would require compiling to the Qt's binary json.
 Out of scope for now.
+ - QML_ELEMENT: This is a Qt6 feature that automatically registers the QObjects for QML.
+Out of scope for now.
+ - BINDABLE: Needs to be backported to the current C++ and Qt requirements.
  - QMetaMethod::tag(): Not yet implemented, could be supported if needed, but is not really needed for anything. (not even tested by Qt's auto test)
  - Q_ENUM: Working, but requires to repeat the name of every enum value.
 Could be improved.